Spring Break in Cuba - 2024

-Twenty Stetson Law students will be selected to participate in the Spring Break study abroad program in Cuba.
+A limited number of Stetson Law students will be selected to participate in the Spring Break study abroad program in Cuba.
 The class will be held in the Spring semester once per week, culminating in the five-day, four-night trip to Havana, Cuba from March 10-14, 2024.
 Students will not meet formally for class after the trip to Cuba, but students are expected to complete a special project and may choose from writing a scholarly paper on a topic related to the course of study, curating a museum exhibit, filming a documentary, creating a piece of art, or even writing a literary piece.

-The Spring Break in Cuba study abroad program is only available to 2L and 3L Stetson students.
+The Spring Break in Cuba study abroad program is available to 2L and 3L Stetson students.

 Deposit and Tuition Refund

-A participant's application in the Spring Break in Cuba study abroad program requires an accompanying deposit of $200 for tuition and $100 for housing; these amounts are applied to a participant's tuition and housing costs, respectively.
-Once an applicant has been accepted, all deposits are nonrefundable.
+A participant's application fee ($50) in the Spring Break in Cuba study abroad program requires an accompanying deposit of $200; the deposit ($200) is applied to a participant's final invoice.
+Once an applicant has been accepted, the deposit is non-refundable.